wangj2727/Plot_Repo_JW/README.md

 ## Overview

-**Program** and **plot** folders contains R scripts and the output plots, separately.
+**Program** and **plot** folders contains R scripts and the output plots, respectively.
 R script and the corresponding plot file shared the same name.

 ## Update